trampgeek/moodle-qtype_coderunner/README.md

  compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
+ The Liu sandbox also requires that the executable be statically linked; you may need to download the static libraries separately from the default C development install to enable this.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.

  1. **python2**.
 Used for most Python2 questions.
 As for python3, the student
-code is run first, e followed by the sequence of tests.
+code is run first, followed by the sequence of tests.
 This question type should be considered to be obsolescent due to the widespread move to Python3 through the education community.